 1. What is geo-blocking, and how does a SmartDNS bypass it?

 At its simplest, geo-blocking is a digital bouncer.
 When you try to visit a streaming website like Hulu or BBC iPlayer, the service first checks your IP address.
-Think of your IP address as your internet's passport - it tells the website exactly where you are in the world.
-If you're not in an approved country, the bouncer denies you entry.
+Think of your IP address as your internet’s passport; it tells the website your location.
+If you’re not in an approved country, the bouncer denies you entry.

 So, how does a SmartDNS sneak you past the velvet rope?
 This is where it gets clever.